mr2527/pop_OS-win10-KVM-setup/README.md

 I have moderately strong terminal knowledge so this was a breeze for me, but I entirely understand new users who are wanting to get into the KVM environment after switching to Linux for the myriad of reasons that one may have(I don't blame you for moving.
 [Welcome to Linux!](https://livebook.manning.com/book/linux-in-action/chapter-1/10)).

-If you are a seasoned UNIX/Linux/Related user, this may not be the guide for you as there will be a lot of simple hand holding information here.
-In that case might I suggest going to the [Arch](https://wiki.archlinux.org/index.php/KVM) KVM wiki or alternatively going to the guides listed [below](https://github.com/mr2527/pop_OS-win10-KVM-setup#--guides).
+If you are a seasoned UNIX/Linux/Related user, this may not be the guide for you as there will be a lot of verbose information here.
+In that case, I suggest going to the [Arch](https://wiki.archlinux.org/index.php/KVM) KVM wiki or alternatively going to the guides listed [below](https://github.com/mr2527/pop_OS-win10-KVM-setup#--guides).

 This is a repo that contains a tutorial and the necessary scripts to create a working [Pop!\_OS 20.10 x86_64](https://pop.system76.com/) -> Windows 10 KVM.